How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Empirical Evidence

+\textit{\textbf{Empirical Evidence 1:} $2/3$ of the variation in educational attainment in the sample arises from disparities within households. }

-In this section, I provide empirical evidence using a variance decomposition analysis to calculate the proportion of within-household variation in education and compared that to the overall variation in education.
-Through this analysis, I seek to understand how much of the educational disparities can be attributed to differences within households.
-Furthermore, I examine how within and between household variances in education are related.
-Let $q_{h} = (q_{h,1}, q_{h,2}, \dots, q_{h,N_c})$ be the vector of children's education attainment in household $h$, and let $q = (q_1, \dots, q_n)$ be the education attainment of children in the sample.
+I compute the average within-household variation in educational attainment and compare that to the overall variation in educational attainment in the sample.
+Furthermore, I examine how within and between-household variances in education are related.
+Let $q_{h} = (q_{h,1}, q_{h,2}, \dots, q_{h,N_{c_h}})$ be the vector of adult children's educational attainment in household $h$ with $N_{c_h}$ adult children, and let $q = (q_1, \dots, q_n)$ be the educational attainment of adult children in the sample.

-The variance of $q$ is the sum of within and between household variation in $q$.
-This indicates that 67\% of the variation in $q$ arises from variation within households.
-Furthermore, in the absence of within-household inequality, the between-household variance in children's education attainment is 20.9.
-However, in the presence of within-household inequality, the between-household variance in children's education attainment decreases to 11.2.
+The variance of $q$ is the sum of the average within-household variance \big($\mathbb{E} \big[Var[q|h]\big]$\big) and between household variation $\big(Var \big[\mathbb{E}[q|h]\big]\big)$ in $q$.
+The estimates of these quantities in my sample are the following: where $s(q|h)$ is the sample variance of adult children's educational attainment $q_h$ in household $h$, $s(q)$ is the sample variance of adult children's educational attainment $q$ in the whole sample, and $\widehat{\mathbb{E}}$ is the sample average.
+This indicates that $2/3$ of the variation in $q$ arises from variation within-households.
+Furthermore, in the absence of within-household inequality \footnote{When we consider households with disparities in their children's educational attainment.}, the estimate of the between-household variance of children's educational attainment is 20.9.
+However, in the presence of within-household inequality, the estimate of the between-household variance of children's educational attainment is 11.2.
 These statistics suggest that, on average, households with some degree of within-household inequality exhibit lower between-household inequality compared to households with no within-household inequality.
-In conclusion, the analysis highlights on one hand the substantial contribution of within-household inequality to the overall inequality in education attainment.
-On the other hand, no within household variation in education of children is associated with higher between households variance.
-This suggests that households with greater disparities in education attainment among their members tend to exhibit lower disparities in education attainment when compared to other households.
+In conclusion, the analysis highlights on one hand the substantial contribution of within-household inequality to the overall inequality in educational attainment.
+On the other hand, no within-household variation in educational attainment of children is associated with higher between households variance.